ALL Metrics

 Discussion

-The present study identified injury rates of48.8 injury per 1000 match hours and 1.7 per match during the 2021 AFCON, and the rate of injuries per match increased with the competition stage.
-Injuries occurred mostly in goalkeepers.
-Non-contact injuries occurred mainly during the last third of the game.
-Injuries involved mainly lower extremity with the thigh being the most common concerned location.
-Injured players were significantly older and had longer amount of time played compared to those non-injured.
-NALP were injured mainly by contact mechanism, in the attacking zone of the field and injuries involved especially midfielders and forwards.
-Non-contact mechanism was more common in ALP with a higher rate of muscle injuries compared to NALP.
+The present study identified observed events’ frequencies of 48.8 per 1000 match hours and 1.7 per match during the 2021 AFCON.
+These figures represent descriptive match events rather than epidemiological injury frequencies, and therefore complement rather than replace consensus-based surveillance data.
+The rate of observed events per match increased with the competition stage.
+Observed events occurred mostly in goalkeepers.
+Non-contact events occurred mainly during the last third of the game.
+Observed events involved mainly lower extremity with the thigh being the most common concerned location.
+Players with events were significantly older and had longer amount of time played compared to those free from events.
+NALP were “injured” mainly by contact mechanism, in the attacking zone of the field and events involved especially midfielders and forwards.
+Non-contact mechanism was more common in ALP with a higher rate of muscle events compared to NALP.

-The documented incidence of injuries per 1000 match hours in the present study ( i.e. ; 48.8) is comparable to the 50.8 reported during the 2014 FIFA World Cup,17 but is higher than those reported by Waldén et al.21 during the 2004 European Football Championship (EURO) (36 per 1000 match hours) and by Bengtsson et al.22 during the 2015/2016 and 2016/2017 Champions League seasons (20.3 per 1000 match hours) and 2016 Copa Libertadores (20.9 per 1000match hours).
-The documented incidence is lower than those reported during the FIFA World Cup hold in Korea/Japan 2002, Germany 2006, and South Africa 2010, respectively 81, 68.7, and 61.1 per 1000 match hours.15,16,23 Moreover, the incidence of injuries per match we report ( i.e. ; 1.7 injuries) is comparable to the 1.68 reported during the 2014 FIFA World Cup17 but (i) Lower than those noticed during FIFA World Cup (2.3 per match), Olympic Games (2.3 per match) and FIFA confederation cups (2.8 per match) from 1998 to 201224; and (ii) Higher than those noticed during the 2017 Gold Cup14 and EURO 2004,21 1.22 and 1.04 per match respectively.
-This discrepancy may potentially be due to the different type of competition/environment, the improvement in injuries prevention programs and the strict referees’ interventions.
+The documented frequency of observed events per 1000 match hours in the present study ( i.e. ; 48.8) is comparable to the 50.8 injury incidence reported during the 2014 FIFA World Cup,17 but is higher than incidences reported by Waldén et al.21 during the 2004 European Football Championship (EURO) (36 per 1000 match hours) and by Bengtsson et al.22 during the 2015/2016 and 2016/2017 Champions League seasons (20.3 per 1000 match hours) and 2016 Copa Libertadores (20.9 per 1000 match hours).
+The documented observed events frequency is lower than the injuries incidences reported during the FIFA World Cup hold in Korea/Japan 2002, Germany 2006, and South Africa 2010, respectively 81, 68.7, and 61.1 per 1000 match hours.15,16,23 Moreover, the frequency of observed events per match we reported ( i.e. ; 1.7 observed events) is comparable to the 1.68 reported incidence of injuries during the 2014 FIFA World Cup17 but (i) Lower than injuries incidences noticed during FIFA World Cup (2.3 per match), Olympic Games (2.3 per match) and FIFA confederation cups (2.8 per match) from 1998 to 201224; and (ii) Higher than injuries incidences noticed during the 2017 Gold Cup14 and EURO 2004,21 1.22 and 1.04 per match respectively.
+This discrepancy may potentially be due to the different type of competition/environment, the improvement in “injuries/events” prevention programs and the strict referees’ interventions.
 Indeed, the decrease in the injuries’ incidence in recent years was noticed by Junge et Dvořák17 and explained by the referee sanctions’ evolution and the greater fair play by players.
-Differences in injury definitions and data collection methods across studies may account for variations in injury rates, highlighting the need for standardized reporting.
+Differences in injury/events definitions and data collection methods across studies may account for variations in injury/events rates, highlighting the need for standardized reporting.

-There is no agreement in the literature about the rate of injuries by player position.
-We found that goalkeepers had the highest rate of injuries.
+There is no agreement in the literature about the rate of injuries/events by player position.
+We found that goalkeepers had the highest rate of observed events.
 Chahla et al.14 and Arliani et al.33 reported that forward players had the highest rate of injuries, while Chomiac et al.34 reported the defenders as the most injured.
-This divergence in findings between studies may be explained by the difference of competitions type with the playing style potentially exposing specific player’s positions to a higher risk of being injured.
+This divergence in findings between studies may be explained by the difference of competitions type with the playing style potentially exposing specific player’s positions to a higher risk of being injured, and by differences in injury/events definitions.

-No previous study has investigated the injuries characteristics between players belonging to different continental leagues at the same competition.
-The higher rate of contact injuries noticed in the present study among NALP may be explained by the fact that these players are essentially forward and midfielder players with high level of skills, commonly injured in the attacking zone of the field.
-The fact that ALP in the present study had the highest rate of muscle injuries may be explained by the difference in training cultures between continents as it was reported between South American and Asian competitions and European competition.22,25 While our study identified significant differences in injury patterns between African league players (ALP) and non-African league players (NALP), the underlying reasons for these variations were not fully explored.
+No previous study has investigated the injuries/events characteristics between players belonging to different continental leagues at the same competition.
+The higher rate of contact events noticed in our study among NALP may be explained by the fact that these players are essentially forward and midfielder players with high level of skills, commonly “injured” in the attacking zone of the field.
+The fact that ALP in our study had the highest rate of muscle events may be explained by the difference in training cultures between continents as it was reported between South American and Asian competitions and European competition.22,25 While our study identified significant differences in observed events between ALP and NALP, the underlying reasons for these variations were not fully explored.
 It is possible that geographical and cultural differences in training practices, such as variations in training intensity, recovery protocols, and match frequency, may contribute to these differences.
-Future research should focus on examining how these regional and cultural factors impact injury mechanisms and outcomes, as they likely play a role in the observed discrepancies between ALP and NALP players.
+Future research should focus on examining how these regional and cultural factors impact injury mechanisms and outcomes, as they likely play a role in the observed discrepancies between ALP and NALP.

 Study limitations

-The video-based analysis approach used in the present study did not include training and potential match’ warm-up-related injuries.
-This exclusion may underestimate the total injury burden, as training injuries are known to contribute significantly to overall injury rates.
-Furthermore, due to the study design, injury severity and recovery duration are not reported, missing an important piece of information of the recent epidemiological studies, i.e. injury burden.29,35 Future studies should incorporate this information to better understand the long-term effects on player performance.
-Additionally, future research should address the limitations of this study by including training injuries, analyzing the impact of injury prevention measures, and evaluating the role of conditioning programs to determine their effectiveness in reducing injury rates, thereby providing a more comprehensive understanding of injury epidemiology.
+A key limitation is that our event coding did not follow consensus definitions of sports injury surveillance.
+Instead, we relied on video-based observations of match interruptions, which may overestimate or underestimate medically confirmed injuries.
+We therefore interpret these findings as descriptive indicators of match events rather than validated epidemiological injury data.
+The video-based analysis approach used in our study did not include training and potential match’ warm-up-related injuries.
+Furthermore, our design did not allow for collection of observed event severity, medical confirmation, or return-to-play outcomes.
+As a result, the burden and recovery impact of the observed events remain unknown, which limits comparability with consensus-based epidemiological studies.
+These omissions are related to feasibility constraints inherent to AFCON tournaments, where centralized medical surveillance data are not accessible.
+This exclusion may underestimate the total injury burden, as training injuries/events are known to contribute significantly to overall injury/events rates.
+Furthermore, due to the study design, observed events severity and recovery duration are not reported, missing an important piece of information of the recent epidemiological studies, i.e. injury/event burden.29,35 Future studies should incorporate this information to better understand the long-term effects on player performance.
+Accordingly, our findings should be interpreted as exploratory, offering complementary descriptive insights into AFCON match events rather than definitive epidemiological estimates.
+Additionally, future research should address the limitations of this study by including training injuries/events, analyzing the impact of injury/event prevention measures, and evaluating the role of conditioning programs to determine their effectiveness in reducing injury/events rates, thereby providing a more comprehensive understanding of injury/events epidemiology.

 Conclusion

-We report an injury incidence of 48.8 per 1000 match hours and a rate of 1.7 injuries per match during the 2021 AFCON.
-Older age and longer playing time were the main factors associated with injury.
-NALP players were mostly injured by contact mechanisms, while ALP players were mainly injured by non-contact mechanisms.
-ALP players had the highest rate of muscle injuries.
-These findings may highlight the importance of preventive interventions, especially targeting muscle injuries in ALP players.
+We report an observed events frequency of 48.8 per 1000 match hours and a frequency of 1.7 observed events per match during the 2021 AFCON.
+Older age and longer playing time were the main factors associated with observed events.
+NALPs were mostly ‘injured’ by contact mechanisms, while ALPs were mainly “injured” by non-contact mechanisms.
+ALPs had the highest rate of muscle observed events.
+These findings may highlight the importance of preventive interventions, especially targeting muscle incidents in ALPs.

 Ethics and consent